openshift/enhancements/enhancements/kube-apiserver/audit-policy.md

 With secure OAuth storage in-place (see "Logging of Token with Secure OAuth Storage" section) and therefore the `oauth-apiserver.openshift.io/secure-token-storage: true` annotation on the `apiservers.config.openshift.io/v1` resource, these policies are extended by allowing logging of `oauthaccesstokens` and `oauthauthorizetokens`.

+The user will enter in the name of the group and the Audit Policy Desired: `Default`, `WriteRequestBodies`, or `AllRequestBodies`.
+The group can be `all` or the group name the admin specifies.

 ### Test Plan